loveslothball/Blockmoney/README.md

 # Blockmoney
-Learning Blockchain and make money for every yonth people.
+Learning Blockchain and make money for every youth people.